An Overview of the OJ Simpson Murder Trial, the Trial of the Century

 The prosecutors used the DNA evidence found in the bloody footprints, hair samples, and clothing articles at the crime scene and from his home.
 To prepare for his defense, the former athlete brought together a formidable legal team, including Robert Shapiro, F. Lee Bailey, Johnnie Cochran, and Alan Dershowitz.

 After several months of intense trial proceedings, the jury announced the verdict of “not guilty” on both murder counts.
 Despite the telling DNA evidence, the lack of conviction was blamed upon the mismanagement of the case by the Los Angeles Police Department (LAPD).

 Simpson Arrested Again

-By September that year, O.J.
-Simpson was found guilty on 12 counts of armed robbery and kidnapping.
+By September of that year, O.J.
+Simpson was found guilty of 12 counts of armed robbery and kidnapping.
 Simpson was then sentenced to a term of 33 years in prison.
-However, he was eligible for parole after serving 9 years.
-In 2009, his team of lawyers re-appealed to the court but the sentence was upheld by the Nevada Supreme Court upheld the sentence.
+However, he was eligible for parole after serving nine years.
+In 2009, his lawyers re-appealed to the court, but the Nevada Supreme Court upheld the sentence.

 New Book By Private Investigator Bill Dear Claims that O.J.
 Simpson is Not Guilty

 Book Reveals New Evidence and Theories About The Murders of Nicole Simpson and Ron Goldman.

 |O.J.
 Is Innocent and I Can Prove It: The Shocking Truth about the Murders of Nicole Brown Simpson…

 After seventeen years of investigating the infamous case, a Private Investigator named Bill Dear claims that O.J.
 Simpson is not guilty of the 1994 murders of Simpson’s ex-wife, Nicole Brown Simpson, and her friend, Ron Goldman.